 - WarCraft III expansions

-- a USB2/3 harddrive of a large capacity (>250GB) but small in physical size(based on a notebook harddrive or smaller)
+- a USB2/3 harddrive of a large capacity (>500GB) but small in physical size(based on a notebook harddrive or smaller)

-- a USB2/3 key, 32GB or better, but of a small physical size as there are ones that are big enough to not fit in many systems without removing all other devices, and some systems at all.
-I can also use many of the small old keys for special boot keys if you are dumping any.
+- a USB2/3 key, 64GB+ would be nice, emphasis on being of a small physical size as there are ones that are big enough to not fit in many systems without removing all other devices, and some systems at all.
+I can also use many of the small (< 4GB) old keys for special boot keys if you are dumping any.